SpongePowered/SpongeDocs/source/plugin/debugging.rst

 =========================

 After you've followed the previous steps, you should be ready to start debugging.
-If you start your server from your IDE as if it were run from the ``run/server`` directory in your Sponge(Vanilla) project.
-Which means, all config files, world files etc will be stored there and persist over multiple launches.
+If you start your server from your IDE, its working directory will be the ``run`` directory in your SpongeForge/SpongeVanilla project.
+All the files usually created by a server (worlds, configs etc) will be stored in that ``run`` directory and persist over multiple runs of your local test server, just as if you manually copied a server .jar to the ``run`` directory and started it from there.

 IntelliJ IDEA
 ~~~~~~~~~~~~~